dreww/help.github.com/_posts/2008-04-04-fix-egit-corruption.markdown

 ---
 layout: default
-title: Fix egit corruption
+title: Fix EGit corruption
-description: How to fix corruption in a remote repo caused by egit
+description: How to fix corruption in a remote repo caused by EGit
 categories: troubleshooting
 ---